rwblokzijl/Msc-thesis-EuroToken/thesis.md

 We implemented a proof of concept on top of the TrustChain blockchain, created a mobile wallet that allows people to transfer the currency, and implemented a gateway application that handles the transaction validation and exchange of EuroToken.
-We demonstrated our implementation in two field trails and verified the usability of the system.
+We demonstrated our implementation in two field trials and verified the usability of the system.
 We enabled users to safely transact by scanning a QR code to send money using only their phone.
 We also showed the offline transfer capability of the EuroToken in the real world.